GiulioSP/giuliBIOF501Project/README.md

 ## Background and motivation

-Antimicrobial resistance (AMR) is the phenomenon of bacteria evolving resistance to antibiotic medications (aka. antimicrobial).
+Antimicrobial resistance (AMR) is the phenomenon of bacteria evolving resistance to antibiotic medications (aka. antimicrobials).
 It can occur from mutations in the chromosome, or from acquisition of plasmids that confer such resistance.
 Since N. gonorrhoeae easily acquires new plasmids, it frequently develops resistance, creating the need for active genomic monitoring of this organism to inform which antibiotics to use as front-line treatments.

-For instance, in May 2025 the Canadian province of British Columbia updated it's guidelines to establish Ceftriazxone (CRO) as the preferred treatment due to growing resistance to the previous regimen, which consisted of the combination Cefixime (CFX) and either Doxycycline (TET) or Azythromycin (AZI).
+For instance, in May 2025 the Canadian province of British Columbia updated it's guidelines to establish Ceftriazxone (CRO) as the preferred treatment due to growing resistance to the previous regimen, which consisted of the combination Cefixime (CFX) and either the tetracycine Doxycycline (TET) or Azythromycin (AZI).
 [3]

 The presence of resistance genes in plasmids can be challenging to detect directly because plasmids are more difficult to sequence compared to the bacterial genome.
-This is due to plasmids being smaller and more dynamic, so the computational step of alignment is hampered.
-Luckily, some correlations exist between lineages and the plasmids they carry, so chromosome variants (like SNPs) can help predict AMR.
+This is due to plasmids being smaller and more dynamic, so the computational step of alignment requires a high sequencing depth.
+Luckily, AMR plasmids have a slight fitness cost to bacteria, so some chromosome mutations are selected for to compensate.
+Therefore, variants in some chromosome regions can help predict AMR, just not in a straightforward way.
 Furthermore, chromosome mutations that confer resistance (not in a plasmid) can be detected directly.

 ### Aim
 My pipeline will help in this work by training preliminary ML models that predict AMR based on chromosome variants of N. gonorrhoeae.

 ### Objective
-Produce a pipeline that automatedly trains ML regression models to predict AMR (measured by MIC) and plots performance metrics.
+Produce a pipeline that automatedly trains ML regression models to predict AMR and plots performance metrics.

 ### Hypothesis
 Chromosomal sequences are sufficiently correlated with AMR to produce functional ML models and highlight relevant genomic regions.

 ### Control and Test Groups
 With ML analysis, the control group is the training dataset, which is a subset of the data randomly collected for the regression models to train on.
-The test group is the testing dataset, which is all the data not used for training, which the ML regresison models predict the MIC of based on the sequence's SNPs, and verifies how accurate the model is with new data it has not trained on.
+The test group is the testing dataset (all the data not used for training) which the ML regresison models attempt to predict the MIC of  (minimum inhibitory concentration, a measure of AMR) based on the sequence's variants, and verifies how accurate their predictions were.

 ### Environment
 - Nextflow version 25.10.0
 - Docker version 20.10.20, build 9fdeb9c
 - Custom docker images:
-	- giulisp/mapper:v2
+	- giulisp/mapper:v3
 	- giulisp/amrlearn:v3